 - Living Bone/Skeletal Fiend: It has a red cape and identical stats to the Skeleton, barring its slightly higher evasion.
 It can use an ice-elemental attack, and a wind-elemental one with Monster Skill/Beastmaster.

 Ghosts: Spirits in ragged cloaks that specialise in status effects.
 As far as undead monsters go, they’re more useful than Skeletons, with significantly better evasion and movement range.
 Oh, and they can teleport.
 And, like Skeletons they have a 50% chance of reviving after death and are immune to Poison.
 Also, since they float, they’re impervious to earth-elemental attacks.
-However, they’re weak to fire and holy, and you’re SoL if you need to heal them.
+However, they’re weak to fire and holy, so you’re SoL if you need to heal them.

 - Ghoul: A purple ghost in a yellow cloak.
 It’s the slowest of the lot and the easiest to hit, but has arguably the most annoying ability, as it can put targets to Sleep pretty consistently, given its high magic stat.
 With Monster Skill/Beastmaster, it can also inflict Oil, which is far less useful.